Seaford for holidays and invigorating sea air

-As a thriving community with a population of just 27,000, Seaford provides a wonderful opportunity to escape from busy, urban lives and to walk and run along the promenade, frollick in the waves or head along the cliffs of Seaford Head for invigorating hikes and lung-fulls of fresh air.
+As a thriving community with a population of just 27,000, Seaford provides a wonderful opportunity for a holiday to escape from busy, urban lives and to walk and run along the promenade, frolic in the waves or head along the cliffs of Seaford Head to delightful Cuckmere Haven for panoramic views and lung-fulls of fresh air.

 Golfers will enjoy the pay-and-play Seaford Head golf course with fabulous views, well-stocked pro shop and tasty breakfasts and coffees in the newly refurbished clubhouse.